CS-3398-264/GriffinArmyRepo/srs_template.md

 ### 4.1 Greeting User Interface
-> JD: A login... hmm, what will this be used for?
-This is the only time you mention it.

 4.1.1 Description
 The interface shall provide an option button for a second player or computer opponent after the first user name is created.
 The game of chess shall consist of two different players in the game.